Movie or Book Trailer or Review

 Production

-Step 2: Shoot video
+Step 2: Shoot video, gather media

 Post Production